 March, 1st 2012

 We are forming a non-profit study forum and public screening called “Cinema Forum Fukushima (CFF).”
 CFF focuses on the issue of Nuclear Energy.
-CFF will showcase approximately ten films mainly feature length documentary films, including some short films.
-During this showcase, CFF will facilitate after screening discussion with the audiences on the topic presented by the films.
+CFF videotapes, translates, adds Japanese subtitle, and archives the seminar, interview and events on Fukushima Daiichi Nuclear Power Plant accident issue in NYC.
+CFF archives these video footages and information for whoever needs for free.
 In doing so, we hope to raise awareness of health and environmental risk posed by the nuclear industry, eventually empowering public to denuclearizing our community.
-In order to achieve this goal, CFF will screen the films that emphasize these themes:
+In order to achieve this goal, CFF showcases the videos that emphasize these themes:

 - Hazardous nature of radioactive substance and radiation, how low level radiation, especially the internal exposure, damages the children’s health and future generation in a long term, what the change occurring on human body between natural and artificial radioactive substances are.

 - Case study on the severe accidents in the world.